-Device - Use audio inside SmodeAn Audio Device allows Smode to output sound or to react to an audio input.
+Device - Use audio in SmodeAn Audio Device lets Smode output sound, and react to an audio input.

 If you do not want to select a specific Audio device and simply use the Windows input and output settings, select "Direct Sound Primary Sound Driver".

-To set an audio device (input or output), go inside EDIT > Preferences (F11) > Engine" or press "F11".
-Add a device into one of those sections:
+To set an audio device (input or output), navigate to EDIT > Preferences (F11) > Engine" or press "F11".
+Add a device in one of these sections:

 PARAMETERS ON ALL AUDIO DEVICES